SynteLang/SynteLang/README.md

 You can only output to one unique signal, but you can input multiple times from the same signal.
 Think of it as a confluence of rivers flowing into one another to reach the sea.
 Many inputs, one output.
 If you want to send two values to the same signal, either add them or combine them in other ways using operators first.
-A signal name that isn't visible if it is within a function in the necklace will still count as a duplicate.
-For this reason a list of signals is displayed in the terminal running info.go .
-Most signals within functions are labelled a, b or c so try the next letter of the alphabet instead.

 Some operators and functions do not need an operand, simply press enter after the name.